-Gradient Wind Engineering Inc. (Gradient Wind) was retained by Claridge Homes to undertake a pedestrian level wind (PLW) study to satisfy Site Plan Control application submission requirement for the proposed hotel extension to the existing Andaz Hotel located at 110-116 York Street in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
-A qualitative PLW assessment was prepared for the previous design of the proposed development1.
+Gradient Wind Engineering Inc. (Gradient Wind) was retained by Édifice 77 Metcalfe Inc. to undertake a pedestrian level wind (PLW) study to satisfy Zoning By-Law Amendment (ZBLA) application submission requirements for the proposed development located at 77 Metcalfe Street in Ottawa, Ontario (hereinafter referred to as "subject site" or "proposed development").
 Our mandate within the current study is to investigate pedestrian wind conditions within and surrounding the subject site, and to identify areas where wind conditions may interfere with certain pedestrian activities so that mitigation measures may be considered, where required.

-Our work is based on industry standard computer simulations using the computational fluid dynamics (CFD) technique and data analysis procedures, City of Ottawa wind comfort and safety criteria, architectural drawings prepared by NEUF architect(e)s in October 2024, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent satellite imagery.
+Our work is based on industry standard computer simulations using the computational fluid dynamics (CFD) technique and data analysis procedures, City of Ottawa wind comfort and safety criteria, architectural drawings prepared by NEUF architect(e)s in December 2024, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent satellite imagery.